Toloka/TolokerGraph/README.md

 ## Cross-Validation

-We also release ten cross-validation train/validation/test splits in the files `splits_train.tsv`, `splits_val.tsv`, and `splits_test.tsv`.
+We also release ten cross-validation train/validation/test splits in the files [splits_train.tsv](splits_train.tsv), [splits_val.tsv](splits_val.tsv), and [splits_test.tsv](splits_test.tsv).
 The first column, `id`, is the unique identifier of the annotator.
 Other ten columns are binary masks indicated whether this node is included in the current split.
 To obtain the complete first cross-validation split, one has to pick the first split from train, the first split from validation, and the first split of the test files.

 ## Copyright